joaquinmenendez/joaquin_menendez/README.md

 Funded by the Argentine President´s Cabinet and the U.S. Embassy of Buenos Aires.

 <b>Prominent Student 2013</b> | <i>November 2014</i>
-University of Buenos Aires´s recognition to research activities during grade studies.
+University of Buenos Aires´s recognition to research activities during grade studies.<br>

 <b>National Interuniversity Council (CIN) Research Fellowship</b> | <i>August 2014</i><br>
 One-year grant to do research assistance in an investigation group at a National University.
-Awarded to top undergraduate student in a National University
+Awarded to top undergraduate student in a National University<br>

 <b>UAM – Santander Scholarship</b> | <i>November 2013</i><br>
 Full scholarship to attend a semester at the Autonomous University of Madrid as